The Best Delay Pedals for Guitar

 The price and controls of this pedal can be a bit daunting, but those that are willing to invest time and money will be rewarded handsomely.

 Line 6 DL4

-As expected from a pedal designed by Line 6, this pedal offers a wide range of delay models.
+As expected from a pedal designed by Line 6, the DL4 offers a wide range of delay models.
 You get various types of tube and tape echoes that come with adjustable wow and flutter, as well as modern clean sounding echoes and reverse delay.
 As soon as you pick which delay works for your song, you can easily tweak the sound to taste, thanks to its intuitive interface.
-With added features like a 14 second loop sampler, 800ms pre-delay, halfspeed and overdubbing, this is simply a great tool kit for anyone that wants to sculpt great sounding delay tones.
-Retail Price: $250.
-Get the latest price & reviews at Amazon.com.
+With added features like a 14 second loop sampler, 800ms pre-delay, halfspeed and overdubbing, this is simply a great tool kit for anyone that wants to add versatile delay to their guitar sound.

 Boss DD-7 Digital Delay

 When it comes to affordability, reliability and consistency, nothing beats good old Boss pedals.
 Surprisingly, the DD-7 went beyond the usual straightforward approach that is expected from the company, rather this one has impressive versatility while still retaining the stompbox shape that Boss has been using for years.
 Modulation, Analog Delay mode, Reverse mode, External pedal control options and longer delay time are just a few of its notable features.